Copeman History, Family Crest & Coats of Arms

 Early Origins of the Copeman family

 The surname Copeman was first found in Norfolk where they held a family seat from very ancient times, some say before the Norman Conquest in 1066.
 The name Copeman appears to have several historical explanations.
 One historian says the name means a chapman or merchant.
 Another historian explains that "cope" was a tribute paid to the king, and perhaps the collector of this tax was a Copeman.

 Early History of the Copeman family

-Another 288 words (21 lines of text) covering the years 1141 and 1146 are included under the topic Early Copeman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Copeman research.
+Another 61 words (4 lines of text) covering the years 1141 and 1146 are included under the topic Early Copeman History in all our PDF Extended History products and printed products wherever possible.

 Copeman Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Copeman have been found, including Copeman, Coopman and others.

 Early Notables of the Copeman family (pre 1700)